jeog/TDAmeritradeAPI/README_STREAMING.md

                                  stdout when received
 ```
 The authenticated user will pass their Credentials struct and account id (as
-they did for the [HTTPS Get Interface](README_GET.md), a callback function, and
+they did for the [HTTPS Get Interface](README_GET.md)), a callback function, and
-some optional timeout and display args.
+some optional timeout and output args.

 When completely done the session should be destroyed to log the user out.
 ```